drubinstein/pokerl/content/docs/chapter-3/metrics/index.md

 </div>

-For context, to get a Mr. Mime, the player must catch an Abra (extremely difficult to catch) and then perform an in-game trade.
+For example, to get a Mr. Mime, the player must catch an Abra (extremely difficult to catch) and then perform an in-game trade.
 We've seen runs with Gyarados, tons of Safari Zone Pokémon and more!

 ### The Map Overlay